rconradharris/ply/README.rst

 The short answer is:

-`quilt` deals in patch-files which can be versioned but doesn't understand version-control.
+``quilt`` deals in patch-files which can be versioned but doesn't understand version-control.
 This orthogonality, in some respect, is elegant, but is a hassle in day-to-day use.
-Why checkpoint files in `quilt` when your version control system already does that for you?
+Why checkpoint files in ``quilt`` when your version control system already does that for you?

-`stgit` (stacked-git) understands version control but stores patches as commit objects, not as patch files.
+``stgit`` (stacked-git) understands version control but stores patches as commit objects, not as patch files.
 This means you can't version your patches, making it impossible to rollback when things go awry.

-`ply` blends these two tools together to create a tool that understands version-control but at the same time stores patches as files which can be themselves be versioned.
+``ply`` blends these two tools together to create a tool that understands version-control but at the same time stores patches as files which can themselves be versioned.